machzqcq/elasticsearch_opensearch/README.md

 There are many ways to align infrastructure to do this course, however the below diagram is what we will be conforming to:
 ![environment](./environment.svg)

-# WHY NOT WINDOWS
+# WHY NOT WINDOWS SERVER
 Entire course execution is mostly inside docker, so as long as you have docker runtime it doesn't matter - windows can also work totally.
 I have executed about 50% of scripts on windows, but you are welcome to reach out by emailing me directly [here](pradeep@automationpractice.com) if you run into real issues.

+> **Btw** - your client operating system can be any of [windows, max, *nix]

 # VS CODE EXTENSIONS
 - All the vscode extensions I used are in the [file](./vscode-extensions.txt)